 Here’s something you may not realize about Americans: We’re still pretty attached to paper checks, and your dental practice is probably no exception, even if credit card payments are still accepted at the front desk.
 Still, it’s pretty clear the paper check is on its way out.
 In one decade, the trusty check has gone from the most common form of non-cash payment to being eclipsed by debit cards, credit cards, and electronic transfer, according to the Federal Reserve.
-Taking steps upgrade your dental office payment options.
+Taking steps to upgrade your dental office payment options.
 Reducing check payments also reduces the time and labor to process payments, allowing you to receive payment more quickly.
 This makes payment processing more efficient and decreases time and money spent on collections.

 Start accepting electronic insurance payments

 Dental practices have an opportunity to recapture time and money by making the switch to electronic funds transfers when processing insurance payments.
 According to the National Association of Dental Plans, only 11 percent of dental plans are not equipped to issue electronic payments.
 Yet in 2015, 92 percent of dental practices still accepted payment from health plans and providers by paper check, while the remaining 8 percent were considered fully electronic (ACH/EFT), according to the 2016 CAQH Index.

 What’s interesting about this report is a majority of dental practices are already submitting claims (74 percent) and verifying eligibility and benefits (58 percent) through fully electronic means.
 Upgrading the system to one that accepts electronic payment from payers is the next logical step.
 When comparing the time spent and costs for every transaction, the savings benefits are clear:

 * Providers spend anywhere from 5-17 minutes on each paper check, versus 1-4 minutes on electronic payments.